bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 1,2,3,4,5,6,7,8,9,10 | Get-DoubleValue
 ```

 Given how simple this function is that seems much better default behaviour than writing a message each time as well as outputting the doubled value.
 But we haven't removed our messaging lines, we've just changed the stream they write to, so how can we see them again?
-Simple, by adding the standard `-Verbose` parameter:
+Simple, by adding the standard `-Verbose` switch parameter:

 ```pwsh
 1,2,3,4,5,6,7,8,9,10 | Get-DoubleValue -Verbose